ideas-lab-nus/vizpro/docs/README.md

 The File Upload Component
 </p>

- - The `File Upload` component allows local files to be uploaded.
+ - The `file upload` component allows local files to be uploaded.
  - Uploaded files will saved in local storage until the project definition is cleared.

 ### Deep